Mother's Day Out

 2:45-3:00 Pack up & Dismissal

 Hours of Operation: Monday-Wednesday and Tuesday/Thursday.
 August-May (Check current school calendar) 9am – 3pm Doors open at 8:45 am.
-Pick up window is from 2:55-3:15pm.
+Pick up in-person, by 2:45 pm, Car pick up is from 3-3:15pm.

 Parent Teacher Communication Weekly newsletters and or emails will include information about upcoming events as well as classroom learning.
 Parents are encouraged to use this information for discussion with their child to reinforce what is being taught.
 Questions or concerns can be addressed through the teachers’ school email, or by contacting the teacher to schedule a meeting.